BaylorFarrell/Music/README.md

 # Music
-Playboi Carti's Music Album releases with the according metadata.
+Playboi Carti's 'Music' album releases with the accompanying metadata.